Last revised: May 9, 2023

 To span the valley Cohen determined the viaduct would need thirteen pier supports, which spanned not only 240-feet to the valley floor but also an additional 138-feet underground to reach bedrock.

-The bridge, which was designed to be double-tracked, features ten arched spans overall which cover the length of the valley at an astounding 2,375 feet (or more than a half-mile).
-Overall it took 167,000 cubic yards of concrete to build Tunkhannock.
-For a bit more reading about the bridge please click here.
+The bridge, which was designed for two tracks, features ten arched spans overall which cover the length of the valley at an astounding 2,375 feet (or more than a half-mile).
+Overall it took 168,000 cubic yards of concrete to build Tunkhannock.

 After the EL's bankruptcy and inclusion into Conrail in 1976 the route was sold to the Delaware & Hudson Railway, which continued to use Tunkhannock until it came under Canadian Pacific control for many years until being sold to Norfolk Southern.
 Today, Norfolk Southern itself still uses this National Historic Engineering Landmark, which is also listed on the National Register of Historic Places.